WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/shop.md

 This chapter describes how can merchant manage its shops.
+Merchant is then able to reference shop (via `shopId`) in the Sale requests.

 ## Create new shop